AlexViktorAV/pp-twitch-channel-emote-batch-downloader/README.md

 2. Click the channel settings (three-dot menu).
 3. Click the "Download [Channel Name] Emotes" button.
 4. Your browser will download a ZIP file containing all available channel emotes.

+## Privacy Statement
+Twitch Channel Emote Batch Downloader does not collect, store, or transmit any user data.
+All settings and site configurations are stored exclusively on your local device.

+For the full policy, please view [index.html](index.html).